AdairChan-CSH/VReverything-VR-RTC/README.md

 # VReverything-VR-RTC

-VR everything on your desktop without SteamVR, in addition uses of WebRTC,recordRTC
+VR everything on your desktop without SteamVR, in addition uses of WebRTC, recordRTC

 How to use: